 Anne Wallace, M.D., FACS, surgical oncologist, reconstructive surgeon and director of the Comprehensive Breast Health Center.
 “It’s easy to miss something.
 Each patient needs a lot of time and a lot of expertise.”

-Wallace believes that these multidisciplinary case reviews provide patients with the most comprehensive and circumspect evaluation and monitoring of their individual case, resulting in optimal care through integration of the clinical care team.
+Wallace believes that these case reviews provide patients with the most comprehensive and circumspect evaluation and monitoring of their individual case, resulting in optimal care through integration of the clinical care team.

 In addition, the physicians also have a monthly Breast Research Conference with the Clinical Trials Office, where they discuss clinical trial progress and new clinical trials they want to bring to UC San Diego Health patients.